Cinema of Haiti

-Cinema appeared in Haiti at almost the same time as in other countries.
+Haitian cinema includes the films and filmmakers of Haiti.
+The Haitian diaspora is active in the industry.
+Oppressive dictators and economic struggles have limited production.

+History

 On December 14, 1899, Joseph Filippi, a representative of the Lumiere cinema, made the first public screening at the Petit Séminaire while visiting the island.
 The next day he filmed a fire in Port-au-Prince.

-There are many films from the period of U.S. occupation (1915–34) in the Library of Congress; these depict Marines and official ceremonies.

-Other early movies filmed in Haiti, depicting health care, agriculture, and scenes of social life (particularly carnival) may be found in the Library of Congress and the Pathé-Ciné Library.
+Films from the period of U.S. occupation of Haiti (1915–34) are in the Library of Congress; these depict Marines and official ceremonies.
+Other early movies filmed in Haiti depicting health care, agriculture, and scenes of social life (particularly carnival) are also in the Library of Congress and the Pathé-Ciné Library.

 The first continuous film showings, after the visit of the Lumière brothers' representative, took place starting in 1907 at the Pétion-Ville Grand Hotel, and then starting in 1914 at the Parisiana located in Port-au-Prince's Champ de Mars.
 The Parisian was the first major cinema and theater (500 seats) which existed in the country.
 In 1933, the Eden Cinema opened in Cap-Haïtien.
 The Paramount in Port-au-Prince opened the following year, and the Rex Theater in 1935.

-The radio pioneer Ricardo Widmaïer was also a pioneer of cinema.
-In the early 1950s, he made newsreels that were filmed at the Paramount Cinema.
+Radio pioneer Ricardo Widmaïer was also involved in Haitian cinema, and in the early 1950s he made newsreels that were filmed at the Paramount Cinema.
 In his laboratory in Port-au-Prince, he developed his 16 mm films in black and white and in color.
 He produced the film Moi, je suis belle with Edouard Guilbaud.
 Jean Dominique, the screenwriter, also lent his voice to the narration.
 The sound was done by Herby Widmaier who was then only 15 years old.

-Although there is no systematic research and therefore no accurate information on this subject, several variety films were made before the François Duvalier's ascendance in 1957.
+Although there is limited research and accurate information on Haiti's film history, several variety films were made before François Duvalier's ascendance in 1957.
 Emmanuel and Edouard Guilbaud made many films on political events and athletes, often under the direction of Ricardo Widmaier.